LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

                     should be returned.
 Using ``-keyValue`` overrides all the other search parameters and returns the single record specified.
 Optional.
+   ``-key``         An array that specifies the search field operators and pair
+                    parameters to find the matching records.
    ``-host``        Optional inline host array.
 See the section
                     :ref:`database-inline-connection` in the
                     :ref:`database-interaction` chapter for more information.